 Reduce Window Threats

 Some home windows can be deadly for birds because glass is invisible to them.
-Up to 1 BILLION birds die every year after colliding with U.S. buildings, nearly half at our homes.
+New research in 2024 shows 3.5 BILLION birds are killed every year in the U.S. after flying into glass, far more than the roughly 1 billion previously thought.
+Nearly half of these fatalities occur at our homes.
 Reflections of trees, plants and sky — or such habitat seen through a window on the other side — can be a problem.
-Read more.

 The good news is that typically only a few windows in our home are problems for birds.
-Try fixing one window — where you’ve heard birds hit before, windows next to feeders or bird baths, or picture windows or sliding glass doors.
-Find easy, inexpensive and effective options below.
+Try fixing one window — where you’ve heard birds hit before or windows next to feeders or bird baths.
+Find inexpensive and effective options below, and see a listing from Southern Wisconsin Bird Alliance of companies in southern Wisconsin that install window treatments.

 Easy options for making windows safer for birds